munich-quantum-toolkit/predictor/docs/Setup.rst

 Step 2: Train Reinforcement Learning Models
 -------------------------------------------

-For each device, a dedicated reinforcement learning (RL) model must be trained.
+For each device to be considered, a dedicated reinforcement learning (RL) model must be trained.
 This is based on a figure of merit and a set of training circuits in QASM format located in
 `mqt/predictor/rl/training_data/training_circuits <https://github.com/munich-quantum-toolkit/predictor/tree/main/src/mqt/predictor/rl/training_data/training_circuits>`_.

 .. code-block:: python